doc-ai/tensorio-tensorflow-ios/README.md

 pod 'TensorIOTensorFlow'
 ```

 As of v2.0.6 the pod vends only x86_64 and arm64 builds of tensorflow.
 You may need to add `arm4` to your application's *Required device capabilities* in the *Target > Info > Custom iOS Target Properties* tab of your project.
-You may also need to update the *Build Settings > Architectures* for the project for *Debug* to `x86_64` and for *Release* to `arm64`.
+You may also need to update the *Build Settings > Architectures* for the project to `arm64`.

 ## Notes